 Since the twentieth century, I have adventurously navigated the Hebrew Bible and Hebrew currents within the New Testament.
 My journeys have been far-ranging, ongoing and existential.

-My journey toward "Hebrew Homeland" (my term) has been one of discovering and nourishing a Hebraic consciousness.
-It was deepened by trips to Israel, studies at seminaries and colleges, and by sitting under an elderly wise, non-Jewish tutor.
+My journey toward Homeland (echoing Hebrews 11:14) has been one of discovering and nourishing a "Hebraic" consciousness.
+It deepened with trips to Israel, university and seminary studies, and by sitting under an elderly, wise, non-Jewish, Hebrew tutor.

 Kiddush beside Yam Kinneret (Sea of Galilee)

 [Scene composed by Luci Paz, Ramat HaGolan, Israel]